Changing Attitudes and Shifting Behaviours Towards People with FASD

 Poor punctuality or poor attendance does not automatically reflect lack of interest or an unwillingness to work.
 These may stem from brain and cognitive deficits.
 Minimise forgetfulness and poor grasp of time by providing reminders for work-related activities, appointments and meetings.
 Reminders may be visual reminders such as calendars, photo and picture cues, checklists or text reminders.

-Use modeling, coaching and hands-on learning techniques
+Provide coaching and demonstrate hands-on learning

 Using hand-on approaches when teaching new skills, like showing them how to do the task, modelling, role playing, and coaching are all beneficial strategies that support learning.
 These practices should be employed on an ongoing basis to support applying this new knowledge from one situation to the next.